TechnoSavage/runZero/sdk-starlark-integrations/Flexera_SnowAtlas/README.md

     - Modify datapoints uploaded to runZero as needed
 2. [Create the Credential for the Custom Integration](https://console.runzero.com/credentials)
     - Select the type `Custom Integration Script Secrets`
-    - Both `access_key` and `access_secret` are required, but not all scripts will use both
+    - Both `access_key` and `access_secret` are required
-    - Input a placeholde value like `foo` if the value is unused
+    - `access_key` corresponds to the Client ID provided when creating the Snow Atlas Application Registration
+    -  `access_secret` corresponds to the Client secret provided when creating the Snow Atlas Application Registration
 3. [Create the Custom Integration](https://console.runzero.com/custom-integrations/new)
     - Add a Name and Icon
     - Toggle `Enable custom integration script` to input your finalized script